Fine Art Appraisals

 deep research skills, online and offline

-particular passion for conceptual art, photography, and artists’ books.
+particular expertise in conceptual art, photography, public art, and artists’ books.

 Moore is an alum of the CASP program of the Appraisers Association of America.
 She is USPAP-compliant through December 2026.